 About This Game

-First Sino-Japanese War is a free and open source game covering naval tactical and strategic layer of the 1894–1895 war between China and Japan.
-The game includes a naval tactical combat system that uses a dynamic time step (e.g., 1 second per pulse) but is generally played in 1-minute turns.
-The core resolution mechanics are, in many cases, digital adaptations of the renowned naval miniatures rule SEEKRIEG 5.
-The strategic layer uses 1-hour/day turns, 50 km/hex and a WEGO system.
+First Sino-Japanese War is a free and open-source game covering naval tactical and strategic layers of the 1894–1895 war between China and Japan.
+The naval tactical combat system that uses a dynamic time step (e.g., 1 second per pulse) that can be played in turn (like 1 min turn) or real-time.
+Many of the core resolution mechanics are inspired by and digitally adapted from SEEKRIEG-style naval miniatures rules.

 Features: